VonettaOrinda/vonettaorinda/README.md

 Hi 👋 My name is Von
 ====================

-Web Developer
+Full stack web developer
 -------------

 * 🌍  I'm based in Nairobi,Kenya
 * ✉️  You can contact me at [thevonetteway@gmail.com](mailto:thevonetteway@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning C
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I also create content around fashion,beauty and Lifestyle